Configuration Files

 input:

-Inputs are not required, unless you are using a sandbox that requires inputs (such as a byovpc one).
+Inputs are not required, unless you are using a Sandbox that requires Inputs. e.g., root_domain

 Sandbox Config